Battle of Pea Ridge: Leetown

-The Texan general rode forward into the belt of timber to personally reconnoiter the Federal positions, and coming into range of the Illinois skirmishers was shot through the heart.
+The Texan general McCulloch rode forward into the belt of timber to personally reconnoiter the Federal positions, and coming into range of the Illinois skirmishers was shot through the heart.
 McIntosh was notified after a delay that he was in command, but his staff, fearing that the death of their popular leader would dishearten his soldiers, made the unwise decision not to share the bad news with many of the subordinate officers.
 Without consulting Hébert, or anyone else, McIntosh impulsively led his former regiment, the dismounted 2nd Arkansas Mounted Rifles Regiment into the attack.
 As the unit reached the southern edge of the belt of timber, it was met with a massed volley from Greusel's brigade and McIntosh dropped dead with a bullet in him.
 In the meantime, unaware that he was now in command of the division, Hébert led the left wing of the attack south into the woods.
 Meanwhile, the colonels of the right wing regiments withdrew to await orders from Hébert.
 It was about 2:00 p.m.
 The blind Federal bombardment of Foster's Farm and the breakdown in the Confederate command structure began to destroy the morale of McCulloch's division.

 Hébert's powerful attack was stopped in the nick of time by Col. Jefferson C. Davis and the 3rd Division.
 Davis was originally destined for Elkhorn, but Curtis diverted his troops to Leetown after Osterhaus' report reached him.
 The four Southern regiments nearly overran Davis' leading brigade under Col. Julius White.

 Davis ordered a cavalry battalion to charge, but this effort was easily routed by the Southern infantry.
 When Col. Thomas Pattison's brigade arrived, Davis sent them up a forest trail to envelop Hébert's open left flank.
 Untroubled by the inert Confederate units on Foster's Farm, Osterhaus was able to "box in" Hébert's right flank.
 After very hard fighting in dense woods, the Confederates, pressed from three sides, were driven back to the Ford Road.
 In the smoky confusion, Hébert and a small party, having become separated from the rest of the left wing, blundered through a gap in the Federal lines and got lost in the woods.
 Later that day, a Federal cavalry unit captured Hébert and his group.